Americans have Letter size paper and A4 paper is just a little longer and narrower than this.

 A roofed area outside the house.
 An open porch or an attached patio or a roofed home deck.

-Agreeing with the sentiment of the speaker but not agreeing with the opinion.
+No. Agreeing with the sentiment of the speaker but not agreeing with the opinion.
+Showing an understanding of the other person's emotions before responding to the question.

 You little ripper.
 Terrific.
 Fantastic.